Introduction to ACME

 Reference measurement

 The reference measurement must always be performed before the measurement with sample.
-A reference measurement remains valid for 12 hours.
-The reference measurement will automatically be tied to the sample measurement.
+A reference measurement remains valid for 12 hours and will automatically be tied to the sample measurement.

 Hardware